ccdale/tvh/README.rst

 removed from the current list.
 Recordings with the same title are categorised together.

+Giving a recording a 4-digit date will mark it as a movie and it will be moved into Kodi’s movie file store, rather than the tv file store.

  ### `tvhb <#contents>`__

 Batch utility that reads the config file and moves any categorised